Modula-2

 The language design was influenced by the Mesa language and the Xerox Alto, both from Xerox PARC, that Wirth saw during his 1976 sabbatical year there.
 The computer magazine Byte devoted the August 1984 issue to the language and its surrounding environment.

-Modula-2 was followed by Modula-3, and later by the Oberon series of languages.
+Wirth created the Oberon series of languages as the successor to Modula-2, while others (particularly at Digital Equipment Corporation and Acorn Computers, later Olivetti) developed Modula-2 into Modula-2+ and later Modula-3.

 Description

 Modula-2 is a general purpose procedural language suitable for both systems programming and applications programming.
 The syntax is based on Wirth's earlier language, Pascal, with some elements and syntactic ambiguities removed.
 The module concept, designed to support separate compilation and data abstraction; and direct language support for multiprogramming were added.

 The language allows the use of one-pass compilers.
 Such a compiler by Gutknecht and Wirth was about four times faster than earlier multi-pass compilers.

 Here is an example of the source code for the "Hello world" program: